babanini95/gentmini/README.md

 # Gentmini

 A minimal AI Agent using Gemini.
-Built from scratch in Python.
+Built from scratch in Python for learning purposes.

 ## Learning Goals